-Chef Porsche Combash, an instructor for our Holistic Chef Online Culinary Program, brings us a chocolate treat full of warming spices and healthy fats.
+Chef Porsche Combash, a former instructor for our Holistic Chef Online Culinary Program, brings us a chocolate treat full of warming spices and healthy fats.

 Keep reading to learn how to create Cacao Spice Truffles with Raspberry and Matcha Tea Dust.

 Delicious and Blood Sugar Balancing Truffles